-The heritage or community languages programmes tend to vary from country to country and indeed from one context to another.
+The Heritage or Community Languages programs tend to vary from country to country and indeed from one context to another.
 One of their aims is to help a minority language community maintain its language.
-Such a language may be used as a medium of instruction for all, or part of, a school day, but unlike transitional programmes, the goal is not to facilitate transition to the majority language but to give the speakers of this language an opportunity to retain and use the language.
-Such programmes are to be found in a number of countries: Maori in New Zealand (Benton, 1986; Spolsky, 1990), some community languages in Australia (Clyne, 1991), a variety of languages in the USA (Fishman, 1989), and in Canada, which uses the term 'heritage language' (Cummins, 1992).
-Variations on using the heritage or community languages as medium of instruction are programmes that are conducted after school hours during the week or in the weekends with the focus on language and culture.
-The primary purpose of these programmes is to help maintain the minority language.
+Such a language may be used as a medium of instruction for all, or part of, a school day, but unlike transitional programs, the goal is not to facilitate transition to the majority language but to give the speakers of this language an opportunity to retain and use the language.
+Such programs are to be found in a number of countries: Maori in New Zealand (Benton, 1986; Spolsky, 1990), some community languages in Australia (Clyne, 1991), a variety of languages in USA (Fishman, 1989), and in Canada that uses the term 'heritage language' (Cummins, 1992).
+Variations on using the heritage or community languages as medium of instruction are programs that are conducted after school hours during the weekdays or in the weekends with the primary focus on language and culture.
+The primary purpose of these programs is to help maintain the minority language.
 To use this term in the South Pacific context, one needs to broaden the definition of heritage languages to include cases in the South Pacific where the language situation is different but the goals might be similar: to retain the use of one's L1.